zin-Fu/WristRateMonitor/README.md

-# Heart Rate Monitoring Application
+# Heart Rate Monitoring Application🚀

 This is a heart rate monitoring application with a graphical user interface (GUI) built using PyQt5 and OpenCV.
 It captures images from a webcam or video file and calculates the heart rate by processing the images.